Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Gravitational wave conversion probability

-\end{widetext} It is important to note that when the GW frequency is higher, the calculated result of $r_{\mathrm{occur}}$ will be less than the radius of the neutron star $r_0$, which is not physical.
+It is important to note that when the GW frequency is higher, the calculated result of $r_{\mathrm{occur}}$ will be less than the radius of the neutron star $r_0$, which is not physical.
 Therefore, when the calculated result of $r_{\mathrm{occur}}$ is less than the neutron star radius $r_0$, we fix $r_{\mathrm{occur}}$ to $r_0=10\mathrm{~km}$.
-Obviously, when the radius is greater than $r_{\mathrm{occur}}$, the GZ effect also exists.
+Obviously, when the radius is greater than $r_{\mathrm{occurs}}$, the GZ effect still exists, but the conversion probability decreases as the neutron star's magnetic field strength decreases.

 GWs are converted into photons in neutron stars' magnetic fields.
-However, some neutron stars' magnetic fields are stronger than the critical magnetic field $B_\mathrm{critical}\equiv m_e^2 c^3/\hbar|q_f|=4 \times 10^{13} \mathrm{~Gauss}$ \cite{Lai:2000at,Lai:1995eq}, which will lead to some additional physical processes, where $|q_f|$ denotes the elementary charge.
+However, some neutron stars' magnetic fields are stronger than the critical magnetic field $B_\mathrm{critical}\equiv m_e^2 c^3/\hbar|q_f|=m_e^2/|q_f|=4 \times 10^{13} \mathrm{~Gauss}$ \citep{Lai:2000at,Lai:1995eq}, which will lead to some additional physical processes, where $|q_f|$ denotes the elementary charge.
 In the presence of an external field, the interaction of observables must be analyzed due to the resummation of higher-order diagrams, leading to nonlinear dependencies known as ``nonlinear QED".
-Within the frequency range of $10^{6}-10^{11} \mathrm{~Hz}$, the photon's wavelength is $\lambda_{\gamma}\approx3 \times 10^{-4}-300 \mathrm{m}$, which is much larger than the electron's Compton wavelength: $\lambda_{e}=\frac{\hbar}{m_e c}=2.426 \times 10^{-12} \mathrm{m}$.
-Additionally, their energy $E_{\gamma}\approx 10^{-10}-10^{-5} \mathrm{eV}$, significantly smaller than the electron's mass $m_{e}=0.511 \mathrm{MeV}$, thereby validating the Heisenberg-Euler effective Lagrangian \cite{Heisenberg:1936nmg,Schwinger:1951nm}.
-Consequently, the action of GW-photon conversion within the proper time integral is \cite{Tsai:1974ap,Urrutia:1977xb,Adler:1971wn,Tsai:1974fa,Tsai:1975iz,Melrose:1976dr,Dittrich:1985yb,Dittrich:2000zu}
+Within the frequency range of $10^{6}-10^{11} \mathrm{~Hz}$, the photon's wavelength is $\lambda_{\gamma}\approx3 \times 10^{-4}-300 \mathrm{m}$, which is much larger than the electron's Compton wavelength: $\lambda_{e}=\frac{\hbar}{m_e c}=\frac{1}{m_e}=2.426 \times 10^{-12} \mathrm{m}$.
+Additionally, their energy $E_{\gamma}\approx 10^{-10}-10^{-5} \mathrm{eV}$, significantly smaller than the electron's mass $m_{e}=0.511 \mathrm{MeV}$, thereby validating the Heisenberg-Euler effective Lagrangian \citep{Heisenberg:1936nmg,Schwinger:1951nm}.
+Consequently, the action of GW-photon conversion within the proper time integral is \citep{Tsai:1974ap,Urrutia:1977xb,Adler:1971wn,Tsai:1974fa,Tsai:1975iz,Melrose:1976dr,Dittrich:1985yb,Dittrich:2000zu}